 How to Write a Sandwich Business Plan or Template

-Sandwich shops and delis have been a staple business in most communities for decades.
-However, our business plan writer has found that sandwich shops and delis have been a growing trend and in high demand by consumers over the last couple of years.
+Sandwich shops and delis have been staple businesses in most communities for decades.
+However, our business plan writer has found that sandwich shops and delis have been a growing trend and in high consumer demand over the last couple of years.